mazzinho-dc/netsecstuff/.dotfiles/Readme.md

+# Mazzes dotfiles

-# These are configuration files and skripts i use on my personal systems
+These are configuration files and skripts i use on my personal systems